-Students enrolled in this course are seeking national certification as a critical care paramedic, flight paramedic, certified flight registered nurse, or Iowa endorsement as a Critical Care Paramedic.
-Through a combination of didactic, lab, clinical internship, and field internship with an aeromedical transport service graduates are prepared to perform patient care skills for acutely ill and/or injured patients beyond the traditional role of a paramedic.
+Students enrolled in this course are seeking national certification as a critical care paramedic, flight paramedic, certified flight registered nurse, or lowa endorsement as a Critical Care Paramedic.
+Through a combination of didactic, lab, clinical internship, and field internship with an aeromedical transport service graduates are prepared to perform patient care skills for 2022-20223 Cataloa 175 www.mchs.edu acutely ill and/or injured patients beyond the traditional role of a paramedic.
 Topics from the course include: flight physiology, hemodynamic monitoring, fetal heart monitoring, advanced pharmacology, and mechanical circulatory and ventilator support.
 PREREQUISITE: Current certification at the NREMTP or Iowa Paramedic Specialist level.